ZIqinGX/MSc_Advanced_project/Weekly_blog/Weekly_document.md

 The LSTM model predicts note No.41 based on the previous 40 notes.
 Upon capturing the Y-coordinate of the hand, it fuses the pitch corresponding to the Y-coordinate with the prior LSTM.
 **Achievements so far**
 1. Capture hand（mediapipe+camera in laptop）
-2. Hand position mapping (currently only the y-coordinate has been taken) **Development of plan:** The change of pitch is not obvious as duration, so I decided to start from using X coordinates to present duration,as the X coordinates changes, the duration of produced notes will change.
+2. Hand position mapping (currently only the y-coordinate has been taken)<br/>
+**Development of plan:** The change of pitch is not obvious as duration, so I decided to start from using X coordinates to present duration,as the X coordinates changes, the duration of produced notes will change. <br/>
-**Link of Code：**
+**Link of Code：** <br/>
 **Problem after running code:**
 1.The number of X-coordinates is not as many as the dataset, so they cannot be directly integrated.
 2.In the first generation of the code, each note or chord was set with a fixed offset.